Application of Traditional Herbal Medicine in Thailand

 Of course, this does not mean that the application of herbs is limited to the physical essence only; Thai Medicine is a holistic system and the link between body, emotions/mind and energy is always taken into consideration.

-Moreover, Thai herbal healers will always be open to apply (or let apply) other forms of the Thai Healing arts, such as Thai Massage, spiritual work, visualizations, and incantations, among other tools and techniques.
+Moreover, Thai herbal healers will always be open to apply (or refer to) other treatments from Thai Traditional Medicine, such as Thai Massage, spiritual work, visualizations, and incantations, among other tools and techniques.

-We need to realize also that many herbal medicines contain the same active ingredients as modern over-the-counter medicines and can be likewise effective.
-Nevertheless, herbal applications may take some time to become really effective, but this is because they work on and through the whole body rather than on specific symptoms.
+We also need to realize that many herbal medicines contain the same active ingredients as modern over-the-counter medicines and can be likewise effective.
+Nevertheless, herbal applications may take some time to become really effective, but this is because they work on and through the entire body rather than on specific symptoms.

 Related Articles